 The Al Ittihad midfielder during the 2014 World Cup assaulted a member of the Black Stars management committee over issues on unpaid player bonuses.
 He was suspended by the Ghana Football Association, alongside German-born Ghanaian Kevin-Prince Boateng who also verbally abused former Black Stars manager Kwesi Appiah.

-The two players were subsequently invited to appear before the 2014 World Cup Commission set up to investigate the matter in Brazil but they both refused snubbed the summons and also refused to apologise.
+The two players were subsequently invited to appear before the 2014 World Cup Commission set up to investigate the matter in Brazil but they both snubbed the summons and also refused to apologise.

 However, after two long years of defiance, Muntari apologises for his wrongs, saying he regrets his actions and is now available to play for the national team if invited to do so.